ConacBreslin/inginuity/README.md

 ###### Sorting and Searching
 9. Search across gins and distilleries from the navbar.
 10. See what was searched for ad the number of results.
-11. Sort distilleries by county, province or by those with tours.
+11. Sort distilleries and reviews county, province or and reviews those with tours.
-12. Sort gins by price, name or rating.
+12. Sort gins and reviews price, name or rating.
-13. Sort reviews by distillery, author or date posted.
+13. Sort reviews and reviews distillery, author or date posted.

 ###### Purchasing and checkout
 14. Be able to select gins to purchase and add them to their bag